ReflectionHLE/ReflectionHLE/notes-restoration.md

 the job of the above mentioned STRIPBSS, being removing the chunk of zeros, while appropriately increasing the amount of additional memory the program needs as defined in the EXE's header.
+- SODFG14A and SODFG14B are essentially the exact same revision.
+The only real differences are the changes in SIGNON.OBJ and the Borland C++ Source Debugging toggle.
+- WL6GT14A was probably made after WJ6IM14.
+In terms of project files, though, the only real differences are SIGNON.OBJ, as well as the definition of JAPAN JAPAN in one project and GOODTIMES in the other one.
+There are also different GAMEVER_WOLFREV values in use, although it wasn't necessary, technically.
+- WL920312.PRJ is quite close to WL1AP10.PRJ.
+The early build lacks WL_INTER.C.
+Furthermore, the signon *and* palette objects' data differ.
 - There may be at least one other difference at the least.
 Obviously, source code files other than VERSION.H are edited as required.
 This includes the addition of the new header file GFXV_APO.H for the Apogee builds, with